agnoster/literapi/README.md

 WunderAPI is a tool for defining, documenting, and testing an API by simply writing example API calls in a markdown document.
 It is currently intended only for testing APIs that return JSON, and are described in a Markdown file.

-In essence, you write a couple examples in your doc/spec and - *BAM* - wunderapi turns those into executable tests.
+In essence, you write a couple examples in your doc/spec and - *BAM* - WunderAPI turns those into executable tests.

+## Installation

+    npm install -g wunderapi

+(If you don't have [npm], you really should.)

 ## Usage